 If nothing else, I bet you were given a comic annual at Christmas!
 These have long been a staple of the publishing world and appear in many Christmas stockings.
 I wonder which was your favourite.
 Mine were Twinkle – anyone remember that comic? – and when I was older Jackie – another classic!
 These haven’t survived, however, my Dad’s Rupert the Bear and Dandy annuals from the 1940s are still with us.

 February 14th is, of course, St Valentine’s Day, but did you know it is also International Book Giving Day?
-I’m keen to share the love of books with you, so please sign-up to receive my newsletter and you’ll be in with the chance of winning one of my books for the little one in your life.
+I’m keen to share the love of books with you, so please sign-up to receive my newsletter below to be in with a chance of winning a book!